 Common Causes of a Painful Red Eye

-If your red eye is painful or if you have other symptoms, such as changes in vision, a doctor should evaluate you as soon as possible.
+If your red eye is painful or has other symptoms, such as changes in vision, a doctor should evaluate you as soon as possible.

 Uveitis is the inflammation of the iris, the colored part of the eye.
 It is also known as iritis.
-In addition to a red eye, your eye may be sensitive to light, your eyes may be blurred, and you may have a headache.
+In addition to red-eye, your eye may be sensitive to light, your eyes may be blurred, and you may have a headache.

 Uveitis usually responds quickly to treatment with steroid medications to reduce inflammation.
-It rarely leads to serious problems.
+It rarely leads to severe problems.

 Glaucoma is an ocular condition where the optic nerve, which connects the eye with the brain, is damaged.
 Your eye will probably be very red and sore, and you may feel sick and see halos around the lights.
 Your vision may be blurry or cloudy.

-If your GP thinks you may have glaucoma, you will be referred to an eye specialist called an ophthalmologist immediately.
-This is because it could cause a permanent loss of vision if it is not treated quickly.
+If your GP thinks you may have glaucoma, you will immediately be referred to an eye specialist called an ophthalmologist.
+This could cause permanent vision loss if it is not treated quickly.

-Eye injuries, contact lenses and frequent use of eye drops can cause irritation and produce red eyes.
-A doctor can help a person identify the cause of their red eye problem and develop a treatment plan.
+Eye injuries, contact lenses, and frequent eye drops can irritate and produce red eyes.
+A doctor can help a person identify the cause of their red-eye problem and develop a treatment plan.

-Some serious medical conditions, including leukemia, sarcoidosis, and juvenile idiopathic arthritis, can also cause a red eye.
+Some severe medical conditions, including leukemia, sarcoidosis, and juvenile idiopathic arthritis, can also cause red-eye.
 As a result, obtaining an adequate diagnosis is essential.